OpenDive/robotrumble-reborn-web/README_py.md

    - Verify that OpenCV supports the video format

 2. If markers aren't detected:
-   - Try different dictionary types
+   - Try using `--test-all` to check all dictionaries
    - Verify that your markers match the dictionary specification
    - Check video quality and lighting